-I was going to name this post “Things I enjoyed reading this year: the sequel”, as a callback to last year’s post.
+I was going to name this post “Things I enjoyed reading this year: the sequel”, as At the time of writing it was named Things I enjoyed reading this year, but I edited the title to make it more sensible.
 But then I decided that this wasn’t sustainable, and next year I’d rather not write “Things I enjoyed reading this year: the sequel 2”.
 Anyway, here’s this year’s list.

 Things I read for class